 by Lindsey Young

 Everyone knows Kit Harington for his role as Jon Snow in Game of Thrones.
-But there's probably a lot you don't know about the London-born actor, who is celebrating his 32nd birthday today (including the fact that he hates celebrating his birthday).
+But there's probably a lot you don't know about the London-born actor, who was born on December 26, 1986 (including the fact that he hates celebrating his birthday).